 Online education platforms and communication tools platforms have eased the pathway to remote learning, but it will still take time for both faculty and students to adjust to the new reality of virtual classroom exercises.
 By leaning into the challenges of remote learning, faculty can design and implement new exercises that motivate students to expand their fluency in digital communications, collaborate productively and clearly with partners, despite geographic distance, and think outside of the box when practicing and pursuing STEM innovation.

-For more classroom exercises to help you engage students this year, check out our blog archive here.
+For more classroom exercises to help you engage students this year, check out the resources below.

 VentureWell Faculty Grants provide up to $30,000 to help fund and support faculty with innovative ideas to create new or transform existing courses and programs to help students develop novel, STEM-based inventions and gain the necessary entrepreneurial skills needed to bring these ideas to market.